Osama29/NILM/README.md

 head to `3 Interface Options`

-3. Press on `I6 Serial Port` and clcik `Yes` on the two option to enable the Serial port and avoid the error.
+3. Press on `I6 Serial Port` and click `No` for the first option.

+4. Click `Yes` for the second option.

+5. Click `Finish`

+6. Type `reboot` to reboot the system after saving the changes

+7. Done